-The Center for Latin American and Caribbean Studies has again been designated a National Resource Center for Latin American Studies and awarded Title VI funding from by awarded Title VI funding from by theU.S.
-Department of Education for the2014-2018 grant cycle.
+The Center for Latin American and Caribbean Studies has again been designated a National Resource Center for Latin American Studies and awarded Title VI funding from by the U.S. Department of Education for the 2014-2018 grant cycle.
 The National Resource Center (NRC) Program of the U.S. Department of Education provides funding grants to American universities to establish, strengthen, and operate language and area or international studies centers that will be national resources for teaching any mo-dern foreign language.
 With our consortium partner, the Center for Latin American Studies at the University of Chicago, weare proud to have retained this designation continuously since 1976.
 HIGHLIGTS 2014